snowfrogdev/filex/README.md

 ## Build
 If you want to build the project, you will need to have [NodeJS](https://nodejs.org/en/download/) verson 14 or higher installed on your system.

-Start by installing the projects dependencies.
+Start by installing the project's dependencies.
 This step will take a while as I have made use of many libraries and frameworks to save on development time.
 ```
 npm install
 ```